austindyoung/front-stage/README.md

 For example, consider an email.
 When using a form to create an email, a user should be able to CC a collection of users.
 While doing so, it would be nice if the following happened:

-1. the user is prompted with a list of matches
+1. The user is prompted with a list of matches

-2. the form autocompletes to a particular user
+2. The form autocompletes to a particular user

-3. the form displays the users that have been selected so far
+3. The form displays the users that have been selected so far

-4. the form allows the user to remove selected users
+4. The form allows the user to remove selected users

 Front-stage provides a framework that will automatically generate a dynamic form according to this general pattern, as well as deal with its submission.
 It's functionality can be overidden by the engineer.